Vocational Education & Training

 • Social Media Marketing Specialist

-RPL is the process in which the individual’s previous learning outside the formal system is recognized as sufficient to meet the necessary standard of current competency/ies and as a result, the individual can be given recognition of those skills and the appropriate certificate can be issued.
-RPL usually refers to a process that examines evidence of past learning and experience.
+We undergo the process of RPL, wherein we recognize the individual’s previous learning to meet the necessary standard of current competencies.
+This recognition of skills allows the individual to gain global recognition, and we provide them with the appropriate certification. .
+RPL usually refers to a process that examines evidences of past learnings and experiences.
 RPL Allows:

 • Certification for unrecognized skills